Cais/nona/readme.txt

 [ ] Clean up internationalization strings ... look at providing a .pot file in future versions

 == Notes ==
 * Some very light background colors will make the links hard to read when hovering over them.
-See line #83 in style.css if you need to change this color manually.
+See the CSS element `a:hover { color: #e3e3e3; }` in style.css if you want to change this color.

 == Review Tickets ==
 * http://themes.trac.wordpress.org/ticket/2582